-JOURNEY° II UNI Trial Inserts
+JOURNEY° II UI JOURNEY° II UK Trial Inserts

-Lateral Color Medial
+Lateral Color

-0-1 Black 1-2
+0-1 Black

-2-3 Yellow 3-4
+2-3 Yellow

-4-5 Orange 5-6
+4-5 Orange

-6-7 Green 7-8
+6-7 Green

-Blue 9-10

 Table 1

-Two tension spacers have been provided to assess the joint laxity at this step:

-- A flat gap spacer reading 2 mm on one end, and 3 mm on the opposite. - A curved spacer with graduated thickness markings along the top side and a radius on the opposite side matching the medial articular curvature.
-Tip: For best results the JOURNEY° II UK knee system has been designed for 1-2 mm of post-operative laxity in extension and 2-3 mm of post-operative laxity in flexion (Figure 50).
-Conventionally this may be assessed as a 2 mm spacer in extension, and a 2 or 3 mm spacer in flexion as measured by the tension gauge.
-Markings have been provided on all trial components indicating the center of articulation.
-These may be used to aid final M/L placement of the drill thru femoral trial.
-Once the final position of the drill thru trial has been established the femoral drill can then be used to prepare for the implant lugs by drilling to the first drill stop through the two holes provided in the femoral trial (Figure 51).
+Once the final position of the drill thru trial has been established the femoral drill can then be used to prepare for the implant lugs by drilling to the first drill stop through the two holes provided in the femoral trial (Figures 53 and 54).
 Tip: An additional pin hole has been provided in the drill thru trial.
+Should additional fixation be needed, a rimmed pin may be secured in this hole.
+Tip: Ensure that the posterior flange of the trial is flush against the resected posterior femoral condyle when placing this trial femoral component before drilling the holes for the pegs on the femur.

-Should additional fixation be needed a rimmed pin may be secured in this hole.
-Optional: Trials with lugs may also be used if lug holes were prepared during chamfer resection, such that adequate preparation may be confirmed at this step (Figure 52).
+Figure 55 After removing trials bone surfaces should be thoroughly cleaned in preparation for final implantation.
+Use of irrigation to remove loose particles and debris is recommended to create an ideal cement surface.
+Ensure that the resected bone is thoroughly clean and dry (Figure 56).
+Optional: Trials with lugs may also be used if lug holes were prepared during chamfer resection, such that adequate preparation may be confirmed at this step (Figure 55). may be lifted by using a narrow tapered osteotome).

 Once range of motion trialing is complete, the tibia insert trial can be removed using the removal hook.
-After removing any additional fixation pins the femoral trial may be removed and the tibia trial may be removed with the pin inserter/extractor (medial trials only - lateral trials may be lifted by using a narrow tapered osteotome).
-After removing trials bone surfaces should be thoroughly cleaned in preparation for final implantation.
-Use of irrigation to remove loose particles and debris is recommended to create an ideal cement surface.
-Ensure that the resected bone is thoroughly clean and dry (Figure 53).
+After removing any additional fixation pins the femoral trial may be removed and the tibia trial

+Figure 56

 Cemented Component Implantation

 Cement should be applied to both the bone and tibia implant to achieve optimal fixation.
-An osteotome can be used to assist in compressing the cement into the plateau (Figure 54).
-Place the tibia baseplate component onto the prepared tibia bone.
+An osteotome can be used to assist in compressing the cement into the plateau (Figure 57).

+Figure 57 Place the tibia baseplate component onto the prepared tibia bone.
 Impact tibia component into place using the tibia impactor.
 Start with the posterior aspect of the tibia tray working anterior.
 This method will allow cement to extrude anteriorly and avoid being trapped in the posterior capsule.
-Remove excess cement from the periphery of the tibia component (Figure 55).
-Note: Please note that the inside rim of the tibia tray must be free of cement and debris to ensure an adequate lock may be made between insert and tibia tray (Figure 56).
+Remove excess cement from the periphery of the tibia component (Figure 58).
+Tip: Use only moderate force when impacting the tibial baseplate to avoid tibial bone stress injury.

+Figure 58 Note: Please note that the inside rim of the tibia tray must be free of cement and debris to ensure an adequate lock may be made between insert and tibia tray (Figure 59).
 Tip: A narrow drill (typically 2 mm dia.) may be used to drill several holes into prepared planar surfaces prior to cementation to increase cement to bone interdigitation.

-Cement should be applied to both the bone and femoral implant to achieve optimal fixation (Figure 57).
+Cement should be applied to both the bone and femoral implant to achieve optimal fixation (Figure 60).
 Apply cement to the backside of the femoral component.
 Seat the femoral implant by aligning the femoral lugs to the pre-drilled peg holes in the femur.
 Place the femoral component onto the prepared bone using the femoral holder.
-Use the femoral free impactor as necessary and remove excess cement from the periphery of the component (Figure 58).
+Use the femoral free impactor as necessary and remove excess cement from the periphery of the component (Figure 61).

+Figure 62 Tip: The insert trial may be used to aid in cement compression as cement sets (Figure 63).
 Care should be taken to avoid excess cement on the posterior aspect of the femur and femoral component.
-Excess cement that extrudes posteriorly can be difficult to remove (Figure 59).
-Tip: The insert trial may be used to aid in cement compression as cement sets (Figure 60).
-Note: Care should be taken not to disturb cemented implants until the cement has exited its working period and is sufficiently cured.
+Excess cement that extrudes posteriorly can be difficult to remove (Figure 62).
+Note: Care should be taken not to disturb cemented implants until the cement has completed its working period and is sufficiently cured.